 Uddalaka Aruni was a highly learned Rishi and a famous teacher of the Vedas and scriptures.
 He had a daughter, Sujata, and a younger son, Shwetaketu.
-Uddalaka gave Sujata in marriage to his disciple Kahoda, and they had a son, Ashtavakra.
-Kahoda was defeated in a debate by Bandy at King Janaka’s court and was drowned in the river.
+Uddalaka gave Sujata in marriage to his disciple Kahoda – Father of Ashtavakra, and they had a son, Ashtavakra – Famous Boy Scholar.
+Kahoda – Father of Ashtavakra was defeated in a debate by Bandy at King Janaka – The King of Videha’s court and was drowned in the river.
 Ashtavakra, raised by Uddalaka, later avenged his father by defeating Bandy.
-In the Chandogya Upanishad, Uddalaka teaches Shwetaketu the profound doctrine of Brahman, with the famous phrase “Tat Tvam Asi” (“Thou art that”).

 Connection to Other Entities and Stories: